danlunt1976/UM_Bristol/BRIDGESysAdmin.md

 ## To modify a user:

 The below only works on the old machines (eocene, silurian).
-For other machines, contact David.
+For other machines, contact IT services via Halo.

-log into e.g. silurian.
 ### Expiration date:
+log into eocene
 `sudo -i`
 `chage -l [USER]` : check for expiration date
 `usermod -e YYYY-MM-DD [USER]`